isidreroyo/pyC45/README.md

 it can be read and easily understood.
 C4.5 is one of the most popular algorithms in Data Mining and Machine Learning as the so called “Big Data Era” is coming.
 It is developed by 张驰昱 in Tsinghua University, in winter, 2013.

+This version is a fork of pyC45 https://github.com/zhangchiyu10/pyC45 but updated to run on Python3